How A Dad Filmed His Early Days Of Fatherhood And Became A YouTube Star

 "There's so many stories to tell and I want to continue to tell it."

 For now, he's focused on the current season.
-He just wrapped an episode about how peace full car rides are.
+He just wrapped an episode about how peaceful car rides are.
 NOT!